sarahverena/CCL_SarahFurrer1/README.md

 ## ✍️ **Reflection**

 ### What went well:
-- **Creative Design:** The theme and style came together seamlessly, and the sprites were fun to design.
+- **Creative Design:** I really liked everything that I designedm, although it was really hard to paint all the spritesheets
-- **Core Mechanics:** The gravity-based gameplay worked better than expected and provided a unique challenge.
+- **Core Mechanics:** It was pretty okay to implement the gravity and everything based on Lukas template.
+But all in one, things like shooting a weapon realistically, is way easier to do in our heads than in coding.

 ### Challenges:
-- **Time Constraints:** Implementing all the features we envisioned wasn’t possible due to the limited timeframe.
+- **Debugging** after chnaging one little thing, there is a high chance that everything suddenly doesnt work anymore
-- **Bug Fixes:** Handling collisions and edge cases for gravity mechanics was tricky.
+- **Spritesheets:** making the spritesheet realistically and look good was way harder than expected

 ### Lessons Learned:
-- **Prototyping Matters:** Testing early prototypes helped refine the core mechanics quickly.
+- **Trust the process** Progress takes time, and setbacks are part of growth, even in developing a game.
+At the end of the day every step you take, gets you closer to your goal.
+Even if you dont see all the progress, at the end it will be worth it
-- **Keep it Simple:** Focusing on one unique mechanic instead of multiple features made the game more polished.
+- **Quality over Quantity** Focusing on one unique mechanic instead of multiple features made the game more polished.